TanStack/table/docs/api/row-selection.md

 enableMultiRowSelection?: boolean | ((row: Row<TGenerics>) => boolean)
 ```

-Enables/disables multiple row selection for all rows in the table, or a funtion that enables/disables multiple row selection for each row.
+- Enables/disables multiple row selection for all rows in the table OR

-TODO clarify
+- A function that given a row, returns whether to enable/disable multiple row selection for that row's children/grandchildren

 ### `enableSubRowSelection`